rzarr/SLIPPER-docs/Classes/classCALOChannelMap.md

 )
 ```

-Get the Id of a crystal from its board and channel.
+Get the Id of a crystal from its index in the output arrays.

 **Parameters**:

-  * **CrysIndexd** Pointer to variable to write the crystal Id
+  * **CrysIndex** Index of the crystal in the output arrays

-**Return**: True if the crystal was found in the CALO channel map, False otherwise
+**Return**: Crystal Id in the channel map

 ### function GetCrystalIndexFromId